 Two comments to the editorial, both criticizing the editorial views, caught my attention:

 "Unbridled free trade turns the world economy into a ship with no watertight doors between the compartments.
-A disaster anywhere turns into a disaster everywhere."
+A disaster anywhere turns into a disaster everywhere."and

 "Considering that the WTO ruling in question has not yet been publicly released (and in any event will be non-binding on Ontario), the Globe's editorial board is clearly letting its own free-market biases trump any pretense of informed and objective journalism.